How to Cope When Your Coworkers Lose Their Jobs

 The tendency of employees in a post-layoff workplace is to hunker down to fly under the radar and avoid being noticed.
 It stymies creativity, risk-taking, and forward movement.
 This is exactly the opposite of what your company needs from you now.

-With fewer employees, a quieter workplace, and the emotional trauma of the layoffs, it is tough to rally the remaining troops to contribute on the level necessary to avoid additional layoffs.
+With fewer employees, a quieter workplace, and the emotional trauma of the layoffs, it is tough to rally the remaining troops to contribute to the level necessary to avoid additional layoffs.
 This is exactly what employees need to do.
 Step up, increase creativity, pay attention to the company mission and vision, and contribute your best efforts and ideas.

 More Work Remains for the Layoff Survivors